 - a minor child.

-A minor child who is only resident in the UK because they are in full-time education would not be considered a tie provided they spend less than 21 days in the UK outside term time.
+A minor who is only resident in the UK because they’re in school isn’t a tie provided they spend less than 21 days in the UK outside term time.
 A half-term holiday would count as term time for these purposes.

 You have a UK accommodation tie if: